 Paavani Ayurveda Pitta Mask and Serum

 Again, if you don’t know much about doshas, think of Pitta skin as sensitive, oily in the T-Zone and can be prone to redness and blemishes.
 (Vata types are more likely to have dry skin, and Kapha types have oilier, larger pores and less sensitive to sun.
 Please know that I’m now crudely summarizing these skin qualities).
 I use Paavani Pitta serum and the mask regularly.
 They obviously have a much wider selection for different skin types, so check them out here.
 I can also recommend their nasya oil (especially if you have sinus problems, dry sinus issues).
 Another product to try, if you have the habit of oil pulling, is their mint pulling oil.
-CONFESSION: I am telling you all this, about nasya oil, or oil pulling and so on, but ask me if I have the self-discipline to follow these wonderful ayurvedic rituals on a regular basis?
-Nope.
-I am writing these while munching on chocolate snacks after midnight, so clearly I have a lot of work to do in the good habit building department.
-But anyway.
-Do as I say, not as I do!
+Get a discount when you type Ivy10 at checkout!

-Clarins is probably the most conventional/commercial brand I have in this post, but I love their body oils.
+I love love love Clarins oils.
 I used the Tonic Body Oil while pregnant, on my extremely big bump; and the Contour Body Oil on the rest of my body.
-The ingredients are minimal, and mostly plant extracts like hazelnut, flower and citrus oils.
+I’m still using the latter every day, for which I can’t say enough good things.
+The ingredients are minimal but effective, and mostly plant extracts like hazelnut, flower and citrus oils.

-Last but not least: Moon Balance from Yoursuper
+Last but not least: Moon Balance from You Super

 My favourite Yoursuper Mix, which I love so much that I eat with the spoon, is the Energy Bomb.
 It gives me amazing energy with no jitters.
 But I run out of it recently.
 And I ended up losing it completely.
 I actually put the cat food in my coffee cup.
 Yes.
 This is how my “mumbrain” looks like, without my Energy Bomb.

-Besides the Energy Bomb, I regularly (aka ALL the time) use the Chocolate Lover (not surprising, is it?) and the Chocolate Protein Bundle.
+Besides the Energy Bomb, I regularly (aka ALL the time) use the chocolatey Magic Mushroom (not surprising, is it?).
 For our purposes here (skincare), I should, of course, mention the Forever Beautiful mix with its skin-friendly ingredients such as chia seeds (to soothe inflammations, calm acne, and blemishes), acai and blueberries (antioxidants, vitamin C which encourages collagen production).
 NOW there is yet another mix which I think will be helpful to deal with skin problems that are due to hormonal imbalance.
-This new mix, Moon Balance, has Ayurvedic ingredients like shatavari, amla, and baobab- I’m especially excited about amla and shatavari because I already use these every day.
+This new mix, Moon Balance, has Ayurvedic ingredients like shatavari, amla, and baobab- I’m especially excited about shatavari because I already use these every day.
+Discount code for Your Super: SUPER-IVY15

 I know from experience that hormones are everything- they influence the mood, quality of sleep, ability to focus, skin and hair health, weight change, and cognitive function.
 I also experienced firsthand how body-mind-spiritual health and wellbeing are all affecting each other.
 We simply have to care for ourselves as a whole, and skin, as our largest organ, can be our first step to better health.